 The team is currently in the process of applying data governance to an expanding number of datasets as well as refining the Data Governance Framework itself, in line with the new Data Strategy.
 They also keep a log of data issues for review, action and resolution.
-If you come across a barrier to your data work, or have a brilliant idea about how data creation, storage or reporting could be improved, add it to the log by completing the Reporting Form.
+If you come across a barrier to your data work, or have a brilliant idea about how data creation, storage or reporting could be improved, please follow the guidance on the Governance and Planning website.

 For access to Casewise-Evolve, for data models as well as information about data, processes and systems, and much more, read our recent applications mapping article or visit the Casewise-Evolve SharePoint site.
 If it’s your first visit, follow the User Access Request link and search for Casewise.